rhythm16/rpi4-bare-metal/README.md

 - [x] Exercise 2-2 (enable FP/SIMD registers)
 - [x] Lesson 03 (system timer interrupt)
 - [x] Exercise 3-2 (Mini-UART recv interrupt)
-- [x] use the GIC-400 as the interrupt controller
+- [x] Use the GIC-400 as the interrupt controller
+- [x] Switch to using the ARM generic timer

 ## What you need
 * Raspberry pi 4 model b